Why and When Upgrading with Avios Makes Sense

 There are a couple of things to remember though… you CANNOT upgrade the majority of discount economy tickets.
 As such, it can actually be cheaper to book the premium economy ticket with cash as opposed to buying an expensive, fully flexible economy ticket and then upgrading with Avios.

 During peak dates it’s possible to upgrade a premium economy flight to Business Class from London to New York for as little as 20,000 Avios points.
-20,000 Avios points (22,000 if you use this link) are offered as a sign-up bonus with the (free for the first year) American Express Gold Card – worth considering if you are a few miles short.
+A significant proportion of these (12,000 using this link) are offered as a sign-up bonus with the (free for the first year) American Express Gold Card – worth considering if you are a few miles short.

 As always, we hope you’ve found this review interesting.
 Please do reach out or comment if you have any questions.